The personal statement – 4,000 characters to make your case

 - What are your plans for the future and career aspirations?

 - Work experience, placement or voluntary work you have done

 - What are you interests and hobbies?

-Once you’ve listed everything, think about what you have learnt from your experiences and how this relates to your course.
+Once you’ve listed everything, think about what you have learnt from your experiences and how this relates to the course.
 Select relevant examples to include in your statement and organise the information so that your personal statement builds a strong argument for why you should be offered a place.

-Structuring your personal statement – presenting your case.
+Structuring your personal statement – presenting your case

 Why you want to study this course – focus the tutor’s attention in the opening paragraph.
 First impressions count!